-On 6 September, the Latvian government adopted proposals from the Defence Ministry regarding the establishment of the State Defence Service (Valsts aizsardzības dienests, VAD), one of whose tasks will be to organise compulsory annual military service, to be phased in by 2027.
-The new proposals also envisage the voluntary participation of women in the service from 2028.
+On 6 September, the Latvian government adopted proposal from the Defence Ministry regarding the establishment of the state defence service (Valsts aizsardzības dienests, VAD), one element of which is to be annual military service, to be phased in by 2027.
+The new proposal also envisage the voluntary participation of women in the service from 2028.
 The creation of the VAD will require the appropriate changes to the law, which the Latvian parliament will consider in the near future.

-- The Latvian government’s decision to establish the State Defence Service, whose most important task will be to organise compulsory military service, was taken in the face of the Russian aggression against Ukraine.
+- The Latvian government’s decision to establish the state defence service of which military service is to be the most important element was taken in the face of the Russian aggression against Ukraine.
 Latvia has so far been the only Baltic state where conscription has not been undertaken since 2007 (in Lithuania it resumed in 2015, and in Estonia it has continued uninterrupted since the 1990s).
 The solutions currently being introduced are intended to strengthen the Latvian Armed Forces and adjust their ranks to new challenges.
 According to the Ministry of Defence, the current model, hitherto based on a professional army, has been exhausted, and the Latvian Armed Forces need to be strengthened by having more reserves on permanent standby.
 The ministry assumes that the proposed changes will bring the size of the armed forces in case of war to 50,000 soldiers within the next five years, of which 14,000 will be in active service, 16,000 in the National Guard, and 20,000 reservists.
 This would mean more than doubling the size of the army in comparison with its present numbers: 6700 in active service, 9500 in the National Guard and 3000 reservists.

 - However, the Latvian Defence Ministry’s plans may prove difficult to implement, as they require additional financial outlays over the coming years, estimated at €90–120 million annually.
 The current defence budget is €758 million (2% of GDP).
 The establishment of the VAD will be financed from the growing funds for defence, which are to reach the equivalent of 2.5% of GDP over the next three years.
 However, it may be a challenge to find the additional funds due to the approaching economic slowdown.
 Demographic issues, in particular the emigration of young people, may also pose a problem.